olcf/wraprun/README.md

 e.g. `WRAPRUN_PRELOAD=/path/to/install/lib/libsplit.so:/path/to/mpi_install/lib/libfmpich_pgi.so`

 ## To run:
-Assuming that the module file created by the Smithy formula is used, or a similar one created, running looks as such.
+Assuming that the module file created by the Smithy formula is used, or a similar one created, basic running looks like the following examples.

 ```
 $ module load wraprun